KeckObservatoryArchive/Data_Scrubber/README.md

         Change the path of the storage server from the one in the configuration file.
     --logdir
         Change the directory for the log.
-    --utd
+    --inst
+        the instrument to scrubber,  mandatory input
+    --remove
+        removes the processed data while moving to storage (overrides the configuration parameter) --utd
         Start date to process YYYY-MM-DD.
     --utd2